-Annette M. Hines has been practicing in the areas of Special Needs, Elder Law and Estate Planning for over fifteen years.
+Annette M. Hines has been practicing in the areas of Special Needs, Elder Law and Estate Planning for over twenty years.
 She received her JD from Howard University School of Law, her MBA from Suffolk University and her BA from the University of Vermont.
 Her clients include individuals and families of children with special needs, the elderly and others in the community.

 Prior to practicing law, she founded and directed the nonprofit home care company, Special Families-Special Care, Incorporated which created a new standard for caregiving and a greater pay scale for caregivers.
 After leading the company to $1.5 million in revenue and 50 employees, she merged it with Shriver Clinical Services Corporation of Natick, Massachusetts and shifted her focus to her law practice.

 In addition to her membership in the Massachusetts Bar Association, she is a member of the National Academy of Elder Law Attorneys (NAELA), the National Academy of Special Needs Planners (ASNP) and the Massachusetts Association of Women Lawyers (MAWL).
 Recognized as a Distinguished Citizen by ARC Massachusetts and cited for public service by both the Massachusetts State Senate and House of Representatives, Ms. Hines works tirelessly on behalf of people with disabilities.
 Attorney Hines served as President of the Massachusetts Association of Women Lawyers in 2008-2009 and has been awarded 2016 Top Women of Law from Massachusetts Lawyers Weekly.
 She has been designated a Massachusetts Super Lawyer in 2014, 2015 and 2016.